Instructor: Gustavo Fares

 Students should familiarize themselves with all terms, descriptions, concepts, and the like of a reading selection.
 They should be ready to participate in class discussion in an engaging way, as well as doing their homework on time.
 The instructor is a strong believer that an excellent class includes the combination of an enthusiastic and informed teacher and student interaction.
 Students are expected to actively participate in oral discussions, sharing their homework, views, and informed opinions with the rest of the class.

-Cuestionarios will be brought to class to help peer discussion of each chapter’s issues.
+Complete the Cuestionarios (typed) and BRING them to class for peer discussion of each chapter’s issues.

 Cuestionarios will be graded twice a year, at the time of the exams, for completion, and not for grammatical accuracy.

 - 10’ long (not half the class period!)

 - Topic assigned from the syllabus and previously discussed with the instructor.

 - You will discuss a particular topic, your research and ideas on it (not your feelings and emotions).